October 29th, 2017 | Mentorship.

-Up until now, research on the influence of mentorship on the career perspectives in young researchers is scarce.
+Up until now, research on the influence of mentorship on career perspectives in young researchers is scarce.
 It seems that, in academia, there is a consensus that mentorship is beneficial in general, but the extent to which the positive effects of mentorship hold in the long term is not clear.
 According to Eby et al. 2008, mentorship has moderate benefits in terms of health-related, motivational, and career outcomes.

 However, I have a feeling that the topic has not been covered as in-depth as it deserves.
 Hereby, I would like to briefly discuss the following three aspects of the issue:

-A cloud rather than a ladder
+A cloud rather than a ladder.

 What is the solution then?
 I guess, the solution would be building a decentralized network, where one mentee has access to multiple mentors.
 This solution sounds very obvious, however, I do not see this solution implemented.
-A ‘mentor’ is still perceived as a form of a general practitioner or a coach, who is scheduled for the meetings on a regular basis.
+A ‘mentor’ is still perceived as a form of a general practitioner or a coach, who is scheduled for meetings on a regular basis.
 While in fact, a mentorship system should be more of a cloud, where mentees would have plenty of possibilities – any time any place – to reach out to more experienced researchers for help.

-Mentor versus mentee
+Mentor versus mentee.

-When I experience a bad day at work, what best works for me is checking what my students are doing at the moment, and trying to solve issues appearing at other projects I am participating in, rather than staying focused on solving my own issues.
+When I experience a bad day at work, what best works for me is checking what my students are doing at the moment, and trying to solve issues appearing in other projects I am participating in, rather than staying focused on solving my own issues.
 Furthermore, mentoring others helps you realize that everyone has their own issues, regardless of how much success they seem at first glance.
 And that there is nothing like a comfort zone in academia.
 Therefore, mentoring and supervising others should be a natural part of the PhD training process, next to writing research papers, presenting at conferences and writing a thesis.

-A sense of success
+A sense of success.

 Lastly, it is still highly uncommon to treat your mentorship experience as a personal success.
 I have never seen a mention of a successful mentorship in any CV.
 Some general change in thinking about mentorship is necessary, as the ability to mentor others should be treated as a badge of honor rather than as a little extracurricular activity, negligible in a CV.